 Made With Hope believes every child living in rural Tanzania should have access to a quality education and they are achieving this by collaborating with rural Tanzanian communities to understand their barriers to education and finding solutions together.
 This includes building classrooms, collecting rain water for good health and bringing light to rural homes.

-Made with Hope continue to support the children of rural Tanzania for better hygiene and education through 3 new projects:
+9 October 2020: A grant of £12,595 to support the children of rural Tanzania for better hygiene and education through 3 new projects: